sandeepscet/medusa-notification-telegram/README.md

 # Order Notifications to Telegram

 ## Description
 All order related events pushed to telegram group so that user can see the highlights.
-He can use link to get more details.
+User can navigte to  link to get more order details.

 ![Image](telegram_screenshot.PNG "Telegram Bot Screenshot")